Maia-Everett/lintian.eu/_posts/2024-06-01-warcraft-retrospective-28.md

 [^gameplay]: In-story, I mean.
 In gameplay, paladins can resurrect recently-fallen allies and heroes can respawn at altars, but it's just a gameplay mechanic that's never acknowledged in-story.
 Otherwise a lot of characters, including King Terenas and Uther, would still be alive.

 [^medivh]: This includes me.
 I played Warcraft 1 long after Warcraft 1, and this cutscene was the first time I heard that name.

+[^wane]: Or will they? *(Dun dun duuuun!)*

+[^letsplay]: If you're curious, I didn't do anything particularly clever.
+I immediately claimed the two extra gold mines and started building wisps to send to allied bases, to provide them with moon wells and ancient protectors.
+My army for Jaina's base was a little bit of everything, for Thrall's I mostly built hippogryph riders and a few dryads while the orcs tanked.
+Tyrande's Necklace of Spell Immunity made her invulnerable to enemy crowd control and magic attacks, and her Orb of Lightning, which I was *not* supposed to have, made her deal massive damage to summoned units, making her auto-attacks just delete infernals from existence.
+I used Starfall for the most dangerous waves, like banshees, and Tranquility on cooldown, and didn't even make use of the land mines or mercenary units.
+I'm not any kind of pro player, and my reaction times are as slow as Windows Vista, and I still found the mission pretty comfortable on normal.